pstat197/vignette-transfer-learning/README.md

 * Ao Xu

 ### Abstract
-Some models can take a lot of time and resources to train, especially when there the amount of data gets large.
+Deep learning models can take a lot of time and resources to train, especially when there the amount of data gets large.
 Transfer learning lets you use pre-trained models on related but different tasks, saving time and resources while still using quality models.
-We used a pretrained model from rns senGoogle called the Universal Sentence Encoder.
-This essentially turns sentences into vectors.
-We loaded the model and made it not trainable.
-Then we add a few more layers to the model with the required output for our dataset.
+We used a pretrained model from Google called the Universal Sentence Encoder which essentially turns sentences into vectors.
+First you load the pretrained model and set the already trained layers to not be trainable.
+Then you make this pretrained model a layer in your deep learning model and train on your new data.
+Transfer learning has applications beyond sentiment analysis.
+It can be used with any pretrained deep learning model that you have access to.

 ### Repository Contents
 * Data
-  * Our data set contains sentiment analysis observations from both twitter and reddit.
+  * Our data set contains sentiment analysis observations twitter.
 * Scripts
   * The scripts folder contains much of the technical portion of this vignette including data processing, model application etc.
 * Writeup